danielfoehrKn/kubeswitch/docs/search_index.md

 or configured via flag `--config-path`.
 The flag has to point to the file, not the directory).

+You can disable using a configured search index for the current request by using the flag `--no-index`.

 ## Enable index for all stores

 The field `refreshIndexAfter` determines the time after which the tool should